mosets/docs/importer.md

 3. Click "**Import**" to start the import process.

 You will be notified and redirected to Mosets Tree main page once the import is complete.
 Since you're importing data from another component, you need to perform "**Recount Cats/Listings**" after the import process is complete to recount the number of categories and listings you have in Mosets Tree.
 This function is available under the "**Tools**" section in Mosets Tree back-end.

+## Import from SobiPro 1.1 {#sobipro}
+Mosets Tree can help you to import your data from SobiPro 1.1 to Mosets Tree 3.6+.
+This includes SobiPro sections, categories, entries, fields and images.

+The import is fairly straight forward.
+All you need to to have your SobiPro data resides in same MySQL database using the same table prefix and images in your server's filesystem.

+Note that your data in Mosets Tree will be erased when you're importing from SobiPro.
+If you have any data you wish to retain, please backup your site prior to running the import.

+To import from SobiPro:

+1. Login to your Joomla's administrator back-end.
+2. Goto "**Components -> MT Importer -> Import from SobiPro**".
+3. Click "**Import**" to start the import process.

+You will be notified and redirected to Mosets Tree main page once the import is complete.
+Since you're importing data from another component, you need to perform "**Recount Cats/Listings**" after the import process is complete to recount the number of categories and listings you have in Mosets Tree.
+This function is available under the "**Tools**" section in Mosets Tree back-end.